StarLegacy/StarLegacy.Wiki/Planets/Aecor.md

 >
 > Population Concentration: Medium
 >
-> Capitals: ClewBay (RepublicOfPirates) & ColonyOne (StarFleet)
+> Capitals: ClewBay (Anarchists) & ColonyOne (StarFleet)
 >
-> Threats: RepublicOfPirates
+> Threats: Anarchists
 >
 > Trade Cities: Aecost (NPC)
 >
-> Territorial or Controlling Nations: RepublicOfPirates
+> Territorial or Controlling Nations: Anarchists

 ## Quick Notes

 This cluster of islands is based on the Greek country.
 High mountains and lots of islands.
-The dominating force is the RepublicOfPirates with many claims of land and warships.
+The dominating force is the Anarchists with many claims of land and warships.
 The planet contains a vast ocean and worst of all, skeletons.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=Aecor)